-- "a."
-Psychological Evaluation and Report (5010) which includes all available information from defendant/person under supervision self-reports.
+"a."
+Psychological Evaluation and Report (5010)- which includes all available information from defendant/person under supervision self-reports.
 This evaluation and report shall provide and/or clarify diagnostic impressions, assist in differential diagnosis, and/or assist in treatment planning.
 As part of the evaluation, the evaluator shall render an opinion based on the results of available psychological testing.
-The evaluation and report shall be conducted and prepared by a licensed/certified psychologist (PhD or Psy.D, or other advanced doctoral degree) who meets the standards of practice established by his/her state's regulatory board. - "b."
+The evaluation and report shall be conducted and prepared by a licensed/certified psychologist (PhD or Psy.D, or other advanced doctoral degree) who meets the standards of practice established by his/her their state's regulatory board.

+- "b."
 Psychological Testing and Report (5020) consisting of a diagnostic interview and a battery of neuropsychological and/or personality tests (i.e., objective personality tests, projective personality tests, trauma symptoms personality) to assess personality and/or thought or neurological disorders and to assist with a diagnostic impression and treatment recommendations.
 Since the number of tests administered may vary, the price of the complete report including the battery of tests will be expressed as a not-to-exceed (NTE) amount, while any combination of individual tests shall be billed at a lesser amount.
-The testing and report are conducted and prepared by a licensed/certified psychologist (PhD or Psy.D, or other advanced doctoral degree) who meets the standards of practice established by his/her state's regulatory board.

-"c."
-Psychiatric Evaluation and Report (5030)- consisting of a medical evaluation and report conducted and prepared by a licensed medical doctor/physician, a psychiatrist who specializes in disorders of the mind, or other qualified practitioner who is board certified or board-eligible, and meets the standards of practice (i.e., academic training, residency, etc.) established by his/her state's regulatory board.
-The purpose for this type of evaluation is to establish a psychiatric diagnosis, to determine the need for psychotropic medications and prescribe as necessary, and/or to develop an initial treatment plan with particular consideration of any identify any necessary recommendations and referrals related to treatment immediate interventions that may be needed to ensure the defendant's/person under supervision's personal safety and to that of the community.
+The testing and report are conducted and prepared by a licensed/certified psychologist (PhD or Psy.D, or other advanced doctoral degree) who meets the standards of practice established by his/her their state's regulatory board. - "c."
+Psychiatric Evaluation and Report (5030)- consisting of a medical evaluation and report conducted and prepared by a licensed medical doctor/physician, a psychiatrist, or other qualified practitioner who is board certified or board eligible, and meets the standards of practice (i.e., academic training, residency, etc.) established by his/her their state's regulatory board.
+The purpose for this type of evaluation is to establish a psychiatric diagnosis, to determine the need for medications and prescribe as necessary, and/or identify any necessary recommendations and referrals related to treatment.